What is the proper way to model software components in Redmine

 It seems to me that Redmine could benefit from the concept of such components in its core model.
 Is something like this planned, or are there other ways to do this that I have overlooked?

-RE: What is the proper way to model software components in Redmine - Added by Marc Spitzer about 9 years ago within a given project gp tp settings->issue catagories and then make a catagory for each item you want to track.
+RE: What is the proper way to model software components in Redmine - Added by Marc Spitzer over 9 years ago within a given project gp tp settings->issue catagories and then make a catagory for each item you want to track.

 RE: What is the proper way to model software components in Redmine - Added by Marc Liyanage over 9 years ago Thanks Marc, I have no idea why I didn't see that :-)